BCDA-APS/urRobot/README.md

 - Next, open configure/RELEASE in a text editor and correct the paths to `SUPPORT` and `ASYN` if necessary
 - Run `make` in the top level directory of the project

-## Adding urRobot support to an existing IOC
+## Adding urRobot support to an IOC

 - Add the path to the urRobot support in configure/RELEASE